riccardone/keep-jumping/README.md

 # keep-jumping
-A lost guy following the one rule
+A lost guy following the one rule: jump